TheMonk2121/ai-dev-tasks/400_guides/400_04_development-workflow-and-standards.md

 **Example**:
 ```
-🚨 **The Problem is Real**: 51 files, 28,707 lines of documentation bloat
+🚨 **The Problem is Real**: 51 files, 28,707 lines of documentation bloa
 💡 **Proposed Strategy**: Apply README context management principles
 🎯 **Expected Benefits**: Reduced cognitive load, improved quality
 ❓ **Questions for You**: What's your tolerance for automated changes?